Karobben/Karobben.github.io/source/_posts/Python/OpenCV.md

 ---
 title: "OpenCV examples for beginners| Python"
 ytitle: "OpenCV 简单入门| Python"
-description: "Examples and basic grammar of OpenCV for beginners"
+description: "OpenCV tutorials: basic grammar for OpenCV"
 url: opencv2
 date: 2020/09/12
 toc: true
-excerpt: "OpenCV tutorials: basic grammar for OpenCV"
+excerpt: "The Python library cv2 is an open-source computer vision library used for real-time image processing and analysis.
+It provides a variety of image processing functions, including object detection, face recognition, and video analysis.
+It is often used in fields such as robotics, self-driving cars, and augmented reality. <a title='ChatGPT'>Who said this?</a>"
 tags: [Python, OpenCV]
 category: [Python, OpenCV]
 cover: 'https://opencv.org/wp-content/uploads/2021/01/OpenCV-logo.png'